NeonWilderness/Video2Day/readme.md

  Parameter | Description
  --------- | -----------
- html5video | trigger class for the script to embed a video into this DIV youtube | generates a YouTube-Link vimeo | generates a Vimeo-Link bliptv | generates a BlipTV-Link other | generates a video link to a file hosted in a public cloud directory (e.g. Wuala, Dropbox or other) width-xxx | reserves a width of xxx pixels for the video (default is the width of the parent DIV) ratio-x.yyyy | defines an aspect ratio which is used to calculate the height of the video container (default is 16:9 = 1.7777)
+ html5video | trigger class for the script to embed a video into this DIV youtube | generates a YouTube-iframe vimeo | generates a Vimeo-iframe vevo | generates a Vevo-object bliptv | generates a BlipTV-iframe dailymotion | generates a DailyMotion-iframe other | generates a video link to a file hosted in a public cloud directory (e.g. Wuala, Dropbox or other) width-xxx | reserves a width of xxx pixels for the video (default is the width of the parent DIV) ratio-x.yyyy | defines an aspect ratio which is used to calculate the height of the video container (default is 16:9 = 1.7777)